-So, your computer screen has been hijacked by criminals who are demanding money to return your systems.
+So, your computer screen has been hijacked by ransomware and the criminals behind the attack are demanding money to return your systems.
 Now what?

-That’s a question more organisations are having to ask themselves nowadays, with at least 55 ransomware attacks reported in the first half of 2019.
+That’s a question countless organisations are asking themselves nowadays, with more than 100 ransomware attacks reported so far in 2019.

 But what’s the alternative?
 Take a look at our seven-step guide to find out.